nebaughman/Katapult/README.md

 > I develop on [Ubuntu](https://www.ubuntu.com/) with [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community Edition).

-### Architecture
+### Project Structure

 Two subprojects:

 - The `api` project augments Javalin with a simple modular framework.
-Modules are provided to help with authentication and session management, database/DAO integration (via Exposed), HTTPS support, Mustache templates, CORS headers, and static Vue app hosting.
+Example modules are included, which help with authentication and session management, database/DAO integration (via Exposed), HTTPS support, Mustache templates, CORS headers, and static Vue app hosting.

-- The `app` project includes a Vue-Cli app configuration, including Bootstrap and FontAwesome. `yarn build` copies `dist` to the API server's `resources/app`, where it is bundled and served as static content.
+- The `app` project includes a Vue-Cli app, including Bootstrap and FontAwesome, configured for multi-page mode. `yarn build` copies `dist` to the API server's `resources/app`, where it is bundled and served as static content.

 ### Deployment